PabloRius/Portfolio/README.md

 ```bash
 npm install
 ```
-The dependencies form the included package.json will be installed, once it's done you can run the web with:
+The dependencies form the included package.json will be installed, once it's done you can run the applcation with:
 ```bash
 npm start
 ```